couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 Index-Coordinator notifies each indexer to enter into recovery mode by passing the failover log received from the projector.
-Index-Coordinator would establish a new UPR connection with all the projectors for index maintenance.
+Index-Coordinator would establish a new DCP connection with all the projectors for index maintenance.
 Each individual local indexer will start in recovery mode.
 It will switch over from recovery mode to normal mode when the catch-up traffic has a seqNo that is equal or greater than the seqNo at the mutation queue.